torkvato/CombatStats-MM67-mod/README.md

 If Alchemy player inventory is full (2 spaces is always saved), next player will get the items.
 For the last (fourth) player, next player will be the third

 Those who do not want to use even "mild" cheats and share ID.
 Item skills among the party, can set player for them ([U])

+## Additional convenience features

+**Reference information**\
+Useful information about game is summarized in the several convenient tables, including full Stables/Boats schedule, inter-regions travel map, techer locations (region only) and full Alchemy compendium.
+Each section can be independently enabled/disabled in the Scripts/ccInit.lua file.

+**Id item and Repair skill share**

 ## Default keybinds